chaoss/grimoirelab/CONTRIBUTING.md

 ## Committers

+> Note: For the purposes of CHAOSS governance, we are using the terms committers as equivalent to maintainers.

 Committers have the permision to merge code in GrimoireLab.
 Committers can be for all GrimoireLab, or for specific repositories.